SM3699/Mini-Project-Using-Html-CSS/README.md

 # Mini Project
-Project on Photography Side Bar usin HTML & CSS.
+Project on Photography Side Bar using HTML & CSS.